 Fixed to the fretboard, you find the frets.
-These things are made from raised metal, with the lowest pitch fret closest to the uke’s headstock and nut, and the highest positioned next to the body top’s soundhole.
+Frets are raised metal strips, with the lowest pitch fret closest to the uke’s headstock and nut, and the highest positioned next to the soundhole.

 When you press down on a string, you’ll see that it touches a fret.
 This, in turn, makes the length of the ringing string shorter and the pitch higher.
-As you move up the fretboard, the ringing string length becomes shorter and shorter, hence why the notes steadily ascend in pitch.
+As you move up the fretboard (towards the soundhole), the ringing string length becomes shorter and shorter, hence why the notes steadily ascend in pitch.

 The spacing between the frets also becomes smaller as the string length decreases and the difference between semi-tones gets shorter.
 Ukuleles are quite diverse in terms of scale lengths and can have as little as 12 frets, to as many as 19 frets, depending on the size.

 Fret Dots / Markers

 These are small inlays, usually made from white plastic, abalone, or sometimes even pearl in high-end models.

 Fret dots are ‘anchoring points’ and are usually found on the third, fifth, seventh, tenth, and twelfth frets (although there may be an extra one on the fifteenth fret on ukes with a lot of frets).